Posts

 Money Bags and a Broken Gearbox

 One of the hottest days for years and the air was oppressive.
 Inside the old workshop building, with its corrugated iron roof, the temperature was approaching forty degrees.
 Even though it was a cavernous space and the doors were open the static air was overpowering, alive with humidity and energy sapping.
-Dillon Walton slid out from beneath the twenty five year old blue Ford rust bucket on an old battered red creeper with casters squealing and announced to the owner who stood sweating in a suit and tie.
+Dillon Walton slid out from beneath the twenty-five-year-old blue Ford rust bucket on an old battered red creeper with casters squealing and announced to the owner who stood sweating in a suit and tie.
 “Sorry mate, it's a total.
 Needs thousands of work and the old crate is only worth a monkey at best,” he said, wiping his face with a damp towel and unbuttoning his greasy overalls.
-“I understand that but I need it fixed and fixed by tomorrow.” replied the man slightly exasperated.
-His hair was matted.
-He loosened his tie and undid his top button.
-“Boy it’s hot in here, how’d you stand it?”
-He was grinning.
-He seemed to have a stuck on grin.
-“Practice,” said Dillon, then, “

 Lobster and a Stormy Sea